roman-milk/roman-milk.github.io/giving-in-to-temptation.md

  "Now you can't stop me caressing you.
 I shall drive you mad with passion."
 He promised, with a devilish smile that told her he meant it.

  She was about to tell him he didn't need the restraints when a touch made her gasp and lunge for him.
 It was no good she would have to suffer the pleasure until he was ready to release the building torrent of passion.
 It was true, if free, she would have clasped him to her unable to hold back.
 It was worth the wait, even when it seemed like torture, the eventual climax was overwhelming.
 She jerked upon the restraints, letting go vocally as well as mentally.
-Report_Story #2